David Prior, Baron Prior of Brampton: Career

 On 28 January 2013 he was appointed as Chairman of the Care Quality Commission.
 He was said by the Health Service Journal to be the 23rd most powerful person in the English NHS in December 2013.
 In April 2014 he had a hip replacement operation paid for by private insurance but was treated in a public ward at the Norfolk and Norwich University Hospital NHS Trust.

 In March 2015 he told a conference that "the role of the market is hugely limited in health and social care, in part because many of the people who need care the most – as many homeless people are – are often unheard; they have no power.
 The market requires people with power, people who can choose [in order to bring improvement].
 In healthcare that’s not the case.”
 His stance appeared to conflict with the assumptions underlying the Health and Social Care Act 2012.

-On 14 May 2015 David Prior was appointed Parliamentary Under-Secretary of State for Health in David Cameron's Conservative ministry and subsequently created a Life Peer as Baron Prior of Brampton, of Swannington in the County of Norfolk on 29 May 2015.
+On 14 May 2015, David Prior was appointed Parliamentary Under-Secretary of State for Health in David Cameron's Conservative ministry and subsequently created a Life Peer as Baron Prior of Brampton, of Swannington in the County of Norfolk on 29 May 2015.
 He was reckoned by the Health Service Journal to be the twelfth most influential person in the English NHS in 2015.

 In October 2016, Prior said the result of the 2016 United Kingdom European Union membership referendum was "a terrible mistake".
 Additionally, he expressed his support for remaining in the European single market.

 On 21 December 2016, he was appointed as Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy.
 A large part of this role was the development of the Government's new industrial strategy.
 He resigned from the Government in October 2017.

 On 5 September 2018, he was invited to attend a pre-appointment hearing with the Health Select Committee prior to being appointed Chair of NHS England, succeeding Sir Malcolm Grant.
 His appointment was for four years from 31 October 2018.
 He resigned the Conservative whip in October 2018.
+His term ended upon the confirmation of his successor, Richard Meddings, in January 2022.